This post may contain affiliate links. Please read our disclosure policy.

-Let me just go ahead and say that if you aren’t from the South, you’ve probably never tasted this particular Southern delicacy before.
+This is an old-fashioned recipe that graced the tables at church potlucks, family dinners, and every single picnic you ever went to.
+And let me just go ahead and say that if you aren’t from the South, you’ve probably never tasted this particular Southern delicacy before.
 Canned pears?
 Yuck.
 In any other circumstance, I wouldn’t eat them.
-But for this Pear Salad, canned pears have the perfect soft consistency that you need.
+But for this recipe, canned pears have the perfect soft consistency that you need.

 I suppose you could poach fresh pears, but that just sounds like way too much work to me!